Home > Winter > Skiing

 Some underarm zippers are longer than others.
 One of the most generous designs in our guide is offered in the Outdoor Research Women’s Skytour AscentShell Jacket, which stretches from the hem past the entire armpit and to the underside of the arm.

-One innovative ventilation design is in the Black Diamond Women’s Dawn Patrol Hybrid Shell, which has a front-facing and closable mesh vent that parallels the front zipper.
-In terms of quality, YKK brand zippers are the toughest.
+One innovative ventilation design is to combine front-facing and closable mesh vents that parallel the front zipper.
+In terms of quality, YKK brand zippers are the toughest and the most universal.

 best women's ski jackets